 But it’s time to boot this sucker:

-Fortunately, your cab is equipped with a machine gun mounted upfront in the hood and your initial objective is to drive around the city dodging and shooting at other cars, armed pedestrians and mines while picking up passengers and dropping them at specific points of the city within a limited time.
-But every now and then, you’ll get an assignment to drop a package within the aforementioned time limit and if you succeed, then some mysterious bloke will be impressed by your driving and armed combat skills and promises more undercover missions.
-Do enough of these missions and you’ll get a code to move to another (and harder) section of the city, where more missions and richer passengers await you.
+Fortunately, your cab is equipped with a machine gun mounted in the hood and your initial objective is to drive around the city dodging and shooting at other cars, armed pedestrians and mines while picking up passengers and dropping them at specific points of the city within a time limit.
+But every now and then, you’ll get an assignment to drop a package within another time limit and if you succeed, then some mysterious bloke will be impressed by your driving and armed combat skills that he promises more undercover missions.
+Do enough of these and you’ll get a code to move to another (and harder) section of the city, where more missions and richer passengers await you.

 With enough money gained from your fares, you can also repair and upgrade your cab with more weapons, shields and other gadgets to make the gameplay easier.
-And believe me, you’re going to need it because apart from the passengers, everything is gunning for you: crazy, armed people in the middle of the road (which is always a joy to run over), other vehicles, tanks, mines, etc. But the biggest difficulties I’ve encountered while playing were the time limits and the navigation.
+And believe me, you’re going to need them because apart from the passengers, everything is gunning for you: armed people in the streets (which is always a joy to run over), other vehicles, tanks, mines, etc. But the biggest difficulties I’ve encountered while playing were the time limits and the navigation.

-Controlling the cab can be quite a chore (and the time limits don’t help) and it’s mostly due to the engine used.
-Imagexcel developed a game engine more towards FPS action than driving simulation (which is why there weren’t many hybrids of the two genres back then) and it shows while playing it.
-It’s easy to forget you’re controlling a vehicle, until you try to go through a narrow passage that a person on foot could easily go through and other driving related actions.
+Controlling the cab can be also quite a chore (and the time limits don’t help) and it’s mostly due to the engine used.
+Imagexcel developed a game engine more towards FPS action than driving simulation (which is why there weren’t many hybrids of the 2 back then) and it shows while playing.
+It’s easy to forget you’re controlling a vehicle, until you try to go through a narrow passage that a person on foot could easily go through or the cab’s momentum.
 But with time and patience, it’s possible to master the driving controls enough to start enjoying the game.

 In conclusion, Quarantine could have been a fantastic game if it wasn’t for its steep learning curve in mastering the driving controls and the repetitive nature of the game.
 Because everything else in it it’s great.
 If you have the time and patience to master the game, then I recommend it.
 But if you’re looking for a simple driving/action game, easy to get into, then I can’t really recommend it.
 And if you want to try it in your own browser, then go here.